Naida1710/simple_baby_tracker/README.md

 6.⁠ ⁠Validate Summary Sheet
 - Confirm that the summary sheet updates correctly after any of the above entries.
 - Make sure the following values are accurately calculated and displayed:
-- Total sleep and feeding over the past 7 days.
 - Total number of wet and dirty diapers.
-- Number of non-empty, non-“None” milestones in the past 7 days.
 - Most recent growth data (weight and height).

 ### Validation Testing